ndbaker1/Squares/README.md

 # Squares
- High School Senior Project
- Developed by Nick Baker, Michael Madrigal, Jonathan Zhao Coded in Java
+ High School Senior Project.
+Developed by Nick Baker, Michael Madrigal, Jonathan Zhao.
+Coded in Java

 ## Setup
 From the `./classes` directory, run the following command to build a `.jar` executable